2011–12 AEL Kalloni F.C. season: Football League

 1.Diagoras have been expelled from the championship, after the Professional Sports Commission's decision of February 16 to revoke the certificate of their participation to 2011–12 Football League.

-2.On 20 April 2012, Larissa were punished to give one match without spectators in their home because of incidents during the match against Panserraikos on 14 March 2012.
+2.On 20 April 2012, AEL were punished to give one match without spectators in their home because of incidents during the match against Panserraikos on 14 March 2012.

 3.Ethnikos Asteras have retired from the league, after they did not play in three matches.

 Promotion play-offs

 The tournament began on 13 June.